New this week: Lena Dunham, Mila Kunis and Charlie Puth | Federal News Network

 MUSIC

-— For his third album, pop singer-songwriter Charlie Puth is going with a very simple title — “Charlie,” due Friday, Oct.
-7. It’s his first full-length project since his 2018 Grammy-nominated LP “Voicenotes.”
-You’ve likely already heard at least one of the 12 tracks — the earworm “Left and Right” featuring Jung Kook of BTS.
-Some other singles are the brooding ballad “That’s Hilarious” and the slinky “Light Switch.”
-Still not sure? listen to the lovesick up-tempo “Smells Like Me.”
+— For his third album, pop singer-songwriter Charlie Puth is going with a very simple title — “Charlie,” due out Friday.
+It’s his first full-length project since his 2018 Grammy-nominated LP “Voicenotes.”
+You’ve likely already heard at least one of the 12 tracks — the earworm featuring Jung Kook of BTS.
+Some other singles are the brooding ballad and the slinky Still not sure? listen to the lovesick up-tempo

 — Guitarist Billy Duffy and singer Ian Astbury rejoin for a new album from The Cult, with their signature mix of heavy metal, goth and rock.
-The eight-track “Under the Midnight Sun” has triggered two singles, “Give Me Mercy” and “A Cut Inside,” with Astbury singing: “No heathens in heaven/ No sweet surrender/ Outsiders forever/ Ghosts of our lives.”
+The eight-track “Under the Midnight Sun” has triggered two singles, and with Astbury singing: “No heathens in heaven/ No sweet surrender/ Outsiders forever/ Ghosts of our lives.”
 Astbury says he pulled in influences from Brian Jones, Brion Gysin, William Burroughs, Buddhism, the Beats and the Age of Aquarius.

 — What do you get when two of the three rappers from Migos release an LP?
-We’ll find out Friday, Oct.
-7 when Quavo and Takeoff give the world “Only Built for Infinity Links” without third member Offset.
-The lead single “Hotel Lobby” has a video inspired by ”Fear and Loathing in Las Vegas” and another club-ready single is “Us vs. Them,” with Gucci Mane.
-Then there’s the Birdman-featuring “Big Stunna” and the memorable lyrics: “I was sick before carona/ice cold like pneumonia.”
+We’ll find out Friday when Quavo and Takeoff give the world “Only Built for Infinity Links” without third member Offset.
+The lead single has a video inspired by ”Fear and Loathing in Las Vegas” and another club-ready single is with Gucci Mane.
+Then there’s the Birdman-featuring and the memorable lyrics: “I was sick before carona/ice cold like pneumonia.”
 The title of their joint record is a reference to Raekwon’s 1995 solo work “Only Built 4 Cuban Linx.”

 — Wasn’t super-producer Danger Mouse just celebrating an album release last month?
 Well, here’s another.
 Brian Burton (aka Danger Mouse) reconnects with The Shins’ James Mercer as Broken Bells for the album “Into the Blue.”
-Three singles with wildly different styles have preceded the album drop, including the spacy “We’re Not In Orbit Yet…” and the gorgeous “Love On the Run,” that has a sunny, ‘70s vibe leading to a Pink Floyd-ish guitar solo.
+Three singles with wildly different styles have preceded the album drop, including the spacy and the gorgeous that has a sunny, ‘70s vibe leading to a Pink Floyd-ish guitar solo.
 Last month, Danger Mouse teamed up with The Roots’ Black Thought for the album “Cheat Codes.”

 — AP Entertainment Writer Mark Kennedy